PH: Tell us about phonics in your school and the children you work with.

 LL: We use Read Write Inc. (RWI) for our phonics programme and in most classes we see a high level of achievement.
 The children I work with are those who have gaps in their literacy and need some extra help with their phonics.
 I use Phonics Hero (PH) along with RWI to help them build knowledge and confidence and ultimately lead them to independence in their writing.PH: Have you seen a difference since using Phonics Hero with those children?

 LL: Yes – all of the pupils have improved!PH: How did you find out about Phonics Hero?

 LL: I first saw the programme advertised on Facebook and decided that it could be a good complementary resource to our literacy programme.
-I was initially a bit hesitant that PH would be taught in a completely different manner, which may confuse the children so I trialled them on it with my free Teacher Account for a while first, getting used to its processes and the way it works.
-I decided that there would be no conflict at all and went on to buy the Child Accounts.PH: How have you implemented Phonics Hero into your teaching?
+I was initially a bit hesitant that PH would be taught in a completely different manner, which may confuse the children so I trialled some Child Accounts first, getting used to its processes and the way it works.
+I decided that there would be no conflict at all and went on to buy.PH: How have you implemented Phonics Hero into your teaching?

-LL: In school, I try to use the programme every day for at least 10 minutes.
+LL: In school, I try to use the Child Accounts every day for at least 10 minutes.
 We access it using the iPads and children use headphones so that they’re working independently.